daniel-fudge/aws-fargate-step-function-demo/README.md

 If trying to build mulitple times you may run out of disk space.
 `docker system df` will show the reclaimable disck space.
 `docker system prune -a` will delete all docker artifacts.

-## Pushing the image to ECR
-### Configuring AWS CLI
-To push the image to ECR from the CLI you need programmatic access and run `aws configure` or another access method.

 ### Authenticate Docker CLI with ECR
 You should see `Login Succeeded` after this command.